DogeDapp/DogeCopter/about.md

 [urldoge]: http://knowyourmeme.com/memes/doge

-The Plan
+The Plan /// todo

 <gannt>

 Contact us
-We’re always on the lookout for talented developers to join our team.
+We’re always on the lookout for new people to join our team.
+Hit us up at <https://twitter.com/BMTWebDevs> or whatever communication channel talented developers use nowadays.

 <ul>